Graffiti: Personal expression

-Many graffitists choose to protect their identities and remain anonymous or to hinder prosecution.
+Graffiti is a way of communicating and a way of expressing oneself.
+It is art and a functional thing that can warn people of something or inform people of something.
+However, graffiti is to some people a form of art, but to some a form of vandalism.
+And many graffitists choose to protect their identities and remain anonymous to hinder prosecution.

 With the commercialization of graffiti (and hip hop in general), in most cases, even with legally painted "graffiti" art, graffitists tend to choose anonymity.
 This may be attributed to various reasons or a combination of reasons.
 Graffiti still remains the one of four hip hop elements that is not considered "performance art" despite the image of the "singing and dancing star" that sells hip hop culture to the mainstream.
 Being a graphic form of art, it might also be said that many graffitists still fall in the category of the introverted archetypal artist.

 Banksy is one of the world's most notorious and popular street artists who continues to remain faceless in today's society.
 He is known for his political, anti-war stencil art mainly in Bristol, England, but his work may be seen anywhere from Los Angeles to Palestine.
 In the UK, Banksy is the most recognizable icon for this cultural artistic movement and keeps his identity a secret to avoid arrest.
 Much of Banksy's artwork may be seen around the streets of London and surrounding suburbs, although he has painted pictures throughout the world, including the Middle East, where he has painted on Israel's controversial West Bank barrier with satirical images of life on the other side.
 One depicted a hole in the wall with an idyllic beach, while another shows a mountain landscape on the other side.
 A number of exhibitions also have taken place since 2000, and recent works of art have fetched vast sums of money.
 Banksy's art is a prime example of the classic controversy: vandalism vs. art.
 Art supporters endorse his work distributed in urban areas as pieces of art and some councils, such as Bristol and Islington, have officially protected them, while officials of other areas have deemed his work to be vandalism and have removed it.

-Pixnit is another artist who chooses to keep her identity from the general public.
-Her work focuses on beauty and design aspects of graffiti as opposed to Banksy's anti-government shock value.
-Her paintings are often of flower designs above shops and stores in her local urban area of Cambridge, Massachusetts.
-Some store owners endorse her work and encourage others to do similar work as well.
-"One of the pieces was left up above Steve's Kitchen, because it looks pretty awesome"- Erin Scott, the manager of New England Comics in Allston, Massachusetts.

 Graffiti artists may become offended if photographs of their art are published in a commercial context without their permission.
 In March 2020, the Finnish graffiti artist Psyke expressed his displeasure at the newspaper Ilta-Sanomat publishing a photograph of a Peugeot 208 in an article about new cars, with his graffiti prominently shown on the background.
 The artist claims he does not want his art being used in commercial context, not even if he were to receive compensation.